top of page

 For Canadian publicity inquires, please contact Rebecca Silver, Publicist at HarperCollins Canada.

-For US publicity inquires, please contact Kristina Pisciotta, Publicist.
+For US publicity inquires, please contact HarperCollins USA and Jenny Lu, Publicity Manager.

 For film and media rights inquires, please contact Katrina Escudero at Sugar23.